OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 Qualifying for an OnDeck loan

-We want to be transparent here: while OnDeck lending technically has very modest application requirements, you probably won’t get a very good deal if you have a new startup or a low credit score.
+We want to be transparent here: while OnDeck lending technically has very modest application requirements, you probably won’t get a very good deal if you have a new startup or poor credit history.
 That makes OnDeck best for established businesses that want lower applications requirements than you’d find at a traditional bank.

 OnDeck application requirements

 Which means that OnDeck really works best for more established businesses.
-The longer you’ve been in business and the better your finances, the more likely you are to not only get approved for an OnDeck loan but also get low rates.
-And since OnDeck has rates as low as 9%, it offers a great value for established businesses.
+The longer you’ve been in business and the better your finances, the more likely you are to not only get approved for an OnDeck loan but also get its lowest rates.

 OnDeck loan options